michaelhartomo/js-ninja-href/README.md

     <a href="https://tomplayer.top/" class="ninja-href" data-ninja-url="https://m.do.co/c/9072c848dc6e" data-ninja-target="_self"> TOP Charts 100 WORLD & 50 K-POP! </a>

-Very useful to clock referral link just like this :
+Very useful to cloak referral link just like this :

     <a href="https://google.com/free/RlJPWkVORklSRS1UT01QTEFZRVIuQVBQLU1JQ0hBRUxIQVJUT01PLkNPTQ==" class="ninja-href" data-ninja-url="https://m.do.co/c/9072c848dc6e" data-ninja-target="_self"> GET FREE 10 USD FOR SSD VPS HOSTING! ( You can use it for 2 months ) </a>